bndtools/bnd/CONTRIBUTING.md

 Many Git UI tools have support for adding the `Signed-off-by` line to the end of your commit message.
 This line can be automatically added by the `git commit` command by using the `-s` option.

-#### Small patch exception

-There are some exceptions to the signing requirement.
-Currently these are:

-* Your patch fixes spelling or grammar errors.

 ### Merge approval

 The Bnd/Bndtools maintainers will review your pull request and, if approved, will merge into